pyblosxom/pyblosxom/docs/config_variables.rst

    (optional) list of strings; defaults to ``[]``

-   The ``ignore_directories`` variable allows you to specify which directories in your datadir should be ignored by PyBlosxom.
+   The ``ignore_directories`` variable allows you to specify which directories in your datadir should be ignored by Pyblosxom.

-   This defaults to an empty list (i.e. PyBlosxom will not ignore any directories).
+   This defaults to an empty list (i.e. Pyblosxom will not ignore any directories).

    For example, if you use CVS to manage the entries in your datadir,